videolan/x265/doc/reST/cli.rst

 .. option:: --crf-min <0..51.0>

-	Specify an lower limit to the rate factor which may be assigned to any given frame (ensuring a min QP).
-This is dangerous when CRF is used in combination with VBV as it may result in buffer underruns.
+	Specify an lower limit to the rate factor which may be assigned to any given frame (ensuring a min compression factor).
-	Default disabled

 .. option:: --vbv-bufsize <integer>